Preparing Your Teen Driver for Winter

 - Making sure your tires are in good condition (good tread, properly inflated, etc.)

-- Getting your battery checked and making sure it lasts the winter
+- Getting your battery checked and make sure it lasts the winter

 In Case of Emergency